michaeljamie/Codewars_Katas/README.md

 #### Note:

 - Kata: is an algorithm you have to solve in any programming language you desire.
-I used Javascript.
+I focus mainly on Javascript.

 - Kyu: is a digit that determines kata difficulty level as well as the user rank on the platform.